higgi13425/rmrwr-book/_book/io60-help_in_R.md

 #### Fun with Datapasta Example
 _datapasta_ is a package for pasting data.
 It is super-helpful when you just want to quickly get a bit of data from a website or a spreadsheet. <br>

+- install the package {datapasta}, if you don't have it already
+- run `library(datapasta)`
-Go to the website, https://en.wikipedia.org/wiki/Health_insurance_coverage_in_the_United_States, and find the large table named, "Percent uninsured (all persons) by state, 1999–2014".
+- Go to the website, https://en.wikipedia.org/wiki/Health_insurance_coverage_in_the_United_States, and find the large table named, "Percent uninsured (all persons) by state, 1999–2014".
 Carefully copy the table without the title line.
-Then use the Addins dropdown to "Paste as Tribble" into your code file.
+- Then use the Addins dropdown to "Paste as Tribble" into your code file.
 Assign the resulting tibble to an object named ins_data.
 You will get funny names for the columns.
-Change these with names(ins_data), and assign state and 1999:2014 to the names.
+- Change these with names(ins_data), and assign state and 1999:2014 to the names.
+`names(ins_data) <- c('state', c(1999:2014))`
-Filter to get rid of DC and United states.
+- Then filter to get rid of DC and `United States`.
 You should end up with 50 rows.

+<div class='webex-solution'><button>Show/Hide Solution</button>

 ```r